Strange Celestial Road by Alexandra Fields O’Neale

 CGBS Interim Co-Directors, Dr. Sophia George and Dr. Edmund Abaka, photography by Gesi Schilling

-Exploring Black Rest at CGBS, photography by Gesi Schilling
+Theorizing Black Rest at CGBS, photography by Gesi Schilling

-O'Neale explains further, "I was honored to be invited to create a space that focused on rest and collective imagining.
+O'Neale shared, "I was honored to be invited to create a space that focused on rest and collective imagining.
 My goal was to create a kinetic exhibition that transports the viewer to a place of restoration, dreaming, and reclaiming space.
 I wanted to explore the fluidity of black bodies, highlighting the beauty of bodies in stillness and what emerges when we give ourselves permission to rest.
 The story of color and texture in the exhibition guides viewers through the Strange Celestial Road.
 The exhibition is a portal and a space for imagination."

 Audience participation is invited with a vinyl record player and albums by Sun Ra and Alice Coltrane.
-Additionally, a micro-library showcases authors such as Tricia Hersey and Alexis Pauline Gumbs, whom Carrington had the honor of meeting as an advisory council member of the New York University Center for Black Visual Culture’s (CBVC) The Black Rest Project.
+Additionally, a micro-library showcases authors such as Tricia Hersey and Alexis Pauline Gumbs, whom Carrington had the honor of interviewing as an advisory council member of the New York University Center for Black Visual Culture’s (CBVC) The Black Rest Project.

 During the Black Miami and Urban Coastal Transformations workshop, Professor Francis set the intention: "My hope is that our time together productively meets at the intersection of the generative and the restorative."
 From this thread—the generative and restorative—is a learning that neither is possible without rest and community.